Explore health content from A to Z.

 I need information about...

 You may have just learned you are pregnant, or you may be months along.
 Either way, it’s not too late to make a change.
 Every cigarette you don’t smoke is a benefit to you and your baby.
 Deciding not to smoke can be a tough choice, but you can change.
 Even if you’ve tried before, don’t give up.
-Many smokers try quitting four or five times before they succeed.
+Many smokers try quitting several times before they succeed.

 You can stop smoking in either of the ways listed below: